 Why Do I Black Out When I Drink?

+So, you may ask yourself, “Why do I black out when I drink?”
 As previously noted, blacking out occurs after a bout of binge drinking, which results in a rapid increase in a person’s BAC.
-But what is happening in your brain during a blackout?
+But what is happening in your brain during a black out?
 Under normal circumstances, your everyday experiences are all stored as fragments in the prefrontal cortex of your brain as short-term memories.
 This includes having conversations.
-With whom you had a conversation and what you were doing during that conversation (having dinner for example) are all kept in the context in the prefrontal cortex.
+With whom you had a conversation and what you were doing during that conversation (having dinner, for example) are all kept in the context in the prefrontal cortex.

-Many people do not experience unconsciousness or passing out until BAC has reached nearly .3 percent.
-Even though you are incapable of creating new memories during a blackout, a person in a blackout is still capable of having conversations, making decisions, and even driving a car.
+Many people do not experience unconsciousness or passed-out drunk until BAC has reached nearly .3 percent.
+Even though you are incapable of creating new memories during a black out, a person in a black out is still capable of having conversations, making decisions, and even driving a car.
 Excessive consumption of alcohol causes certain parts of the brain to work less effectively.
 At the same time, dopamine and norepinephrine levels are rising.
 This is why you might feel buzzed or stimulated while drinking, even though alcohol is a depressant.

+So, why do I black out when I drink?
 Our ability to think rationally and make sound decisions lives in the prefrontal cortex.
-As your BAC rises, your prefrontal cortex is greatly impacted.
-A blacked out person might eventually pass out or lose consciousness, but one is not necessarily always correlated with the other.
+As your BAC rises, your prefrontal cortex is significantly impacted.
+A blacked-out person might eventually pass out or lose consciousness, but one is not necessarily always correlated with the other.
 Your gender and genes play a large part in whether or not you are prone to blacking out.
-One might blackout but not pass out, and in less common situations one might pass out without having blacked out.
+One might black out but not pass out, and in less common situations, one might pass out without having blacked out.